eagroom/IntroToRPresentation/index.md

 ## Data frames - The most useful object

 A data frame for all intents and purposes in a table.
-* Each columns is a vector of the same type, but each column can be different
+* Each columns is a vector
 * Each column has the same length
 * Columns can have labels